-Upon documentation of a qualifying condition, the Office of Disability Services will certify the student as a person with a disability entitled to accommodation and will provide a letter or memorandum detailing approved accommodations to course instructors, residence life and athletics staff, and other service providers on campus.
-Accommodations will be provided on an individual basis upon re-evaluation each semester or, in the case of temporary disability, for a shorter period to be determined based on the diagnosis.
-Auxiliary aids, academic adjustments or modifications, and other aids or services include but are not limited to the following:
+Once required documentation is received, the Office of the Provost will certify the student as a person with a disability entitled to accommodation and will provide a letter or memorandum detailing approved accommodations to course instructors, residence life and athletic staff, and other service providers on campus.
+Accommodations will be provided on an individual basis upon reevaluation each semester or, in the case of temporary disability, for a shorter period to be determined based on the diagnosis.